bhushan-n/FlytBase_Assignment/README.md

 * A button to toggle keyboard access.(no listener is active when this toggle is off).
 * No NPM library used to achieve this behaviour.

+##Bonus Task:
+✅ Created a rectangular fence, all the boxes will stay within the fence during movement.

 ### Built With